 Chinese New Year in Richmond, BC

-Also called Lunar New Year or Spring Festival, Chinese New Year is considered the beginning of spring and is a spirited 15-day celebration that lasts from the new moon through to the Lantern Festival.
-Chinese New Year is celebrated in many parts of Asia, including China, Taiwan, Hong Kong and Malaysia; as well as here in Richmond, BC, where approximately 50% of the population is of Chinese descent.
+Also called Lunar New Year or Spring Festival, Chinese New Year marks the beginning of the new lunar year based on the Chinese calendar, and is a spirited celebration that lasts from the new moon through to the 15th day of the first Lunar calendar month.
+The lunar new year is celebrated in many parts of Asia, including China, Taiwan, Hong Kong, and Malaysia.

-Traditionally, families gather on Lunar New Year’s Eve for a reunion dinner (celebrated on January 27, 2017).
-It is the most important meal of the year!
+Traditionally, families gather on lunar New Year’s Eve for a reunion dinner.
+It is the most important meal of the year.
 Noodles are eaten for long life; dumplings, shaped like ancient Chinese money, represent wealth and prosperity; spring rolls, a traditional food of the Spring Festival, are said to look like gold bars; lettuce wraps are eaten because they play on the Chinese word for "fortune" which is also the word for "lettuce;" and large, golden fruits like tangerines, oranges, and pomelos symbolize fullness and wealth.
-Visit our 365 Days of Dining blog to read about 8 Lucky Dishes to Devour During Chinese New Year.